Aging and Keeping a Healthy Heart: Facts and Suggestions

 Nutritionists also say that fat should be kept at a moderate level in the diet and should consist mainly of monounsaturated fats and polyunsaturated fats.
 Saturated fats should be limited and artificial trans fats should be very strictly limited or eliminated from the diet.

-Saturated fats are bad because they stimulate the build up of LDL cholesterol in the bloodstream.
+Saturated fats are said to be bad because they stimulate the build up of LDL cholesterol in the bloodstream.
 Artificial trans fats are even worse for us than saturated fats because they not only raise LDL cholesterol but also lower HDL cholesterol.

 Trans fats occur naturally in foods from animals but are also made artificially when liquid vegetable oils are converted into solid fats by food processing companies.
 The process is carried out by adding hydrogen gas to a vegetable oil.
 The resulting solid is said to be partially hydrogenated and contains a high concentration of trans fats.
 It's uncertain whether natural trans fats are as dangerous for us as artificial ones.

 Cholesterol in food may or may not be a problem for our health.
 Researchers have found that for most of us eating foods that are high in cholesterol, such as eggs, doesn't cause the blood cholesterol level to rise.
 Cholesterol is made by the liver. it seems that if we eat cholesterol the liver makes less to compensate for the dietary intake.
 This is good news in relation to eggs, because they are a very nutritious food and are low in saturated fat.